 Your computer may already come with system software pre-installed.
-Where this is not the case, or where you are re-configuring your computer for a different system, you will find the following operating systems are supported (see Appendix D for Windows 7 specific information).
+Where this is not the case, or where you are re-configuring your computer for a different system, you will find that this manual refers to the Windows 7 operating system (however where necessary notes are provided on the Windows Vista OS).

+Windows OS

-Operating System & Version Note Windows Vista - SP2 (Home Basic, Home Premium, Business, Enterprise and Ultimate Editions) In order to run Windows Vista/Windows 7 without limitations or decreased performance, Windows 7 your computer requires a minimum 1GB of system memory (RAM).
+In order to run Windows Vista/ Windows 7 without limitations or decreased performance, your computer requires a minimum 1GB of system memory (RAM).